sktime/mentoring/internships/projects_2026.md

-### stream and online support for forecasting and detection tasks
+### Project 6: stream and online support for forecasting and detection tasks

 * help expanding efficient stream/online update for existing forecasting models in `sktime`
 * stream/update compositors for forecasting models and transformation models